Nailor History, Family Crest & Coats of Arms

 - Mr. Nailor, British settler travelling from London aboard the ship "Jessie Readman" arriving in Port Chalmers, Otago, New Zealand on 1st October 1875

-- Henry J. Nailor, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1916
+- Henry J. Nailor, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1916